I used to think that an egg white omelet couldn’t be as good as a “real” omelet. I was wrong. This egg white omelet is fluffy, savory and delicious.

 This fluffy egg white omelet is so easy to make and it tastes so good!

 I don’t normally shy away from egg yolks.
 They are very healthy.
 But sometimes a recipe – such as baked chocolate custard – calls for yolks only.
 Then I am left with extra egg whites.
 An egg white omelet is the perfect way to use up those egg whites.

-In my omelet I used scallions, cherry tomatoes and Parmesan, but you can obviously use whatever you like, including onions, mushrooms and bell peppers.
+An egg white omelet is less flavorful than a regular omelet.
+So it’s a good idea to add fillings to the omelet.
+I like to use scallions, cherry tomatoes and Parmesan.
+But you can obviously use whatever you like, including onions, mushrooms and bell peppers.